 Press and media coverage can greatly boost your profile and help build your reputation, credibility and trust.

 Getting the attention of journalists is one thing, but speaking to them is another.
-Get it wrong and you could put your reputation and that of your
+Get it wrong and you could put your reputation and that of your business at risk.

 Here are 12 things you shouldn’t say to a journalist: